Zetsukae/Zetsukae/README.md

 ---

 ### 🎮 [**Zetsukae Launcher**](https://github.com/Zetsukae/ZetsukaeLauncher)
 An **open-source app** to centralize my apps!
-You can use it for you personnal Launcher (You can add non-official apps).
+You can use it for your personnal Launcher (You can add non-official apps).

 ---